 Luxembourg Job Interview Tips

 Work in abroad sounds like an adventure to many people.
-However, a job search in Luxembourg requires more than just the obvious Luxembourg CV writing and translation.
+However, a job search in Luxembourg requires more than just the obvious Luxembourg CV with Luxembourg cover letter writing and translation.
 You must pass the Luxembourg job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Luxembourg.